 Fraud prevention and manual review add cost but protect your reward budget.
 A platform that removes these layers to offer a lower headline price is transferring the fraud risk to you.
 If manipulated receipts get through and rewards are issued incorrectly, the saving on the platform fee will not cover the liability.

-Reporting and analytics cover the dashboard and data exports you need to optimize the live campaign and brief the next one.
+Reporting and analytics cover the dashboard and data exports you need to optimise the live campaign and brief the next one.

 Winner management and fulfilment is often quoted separately: running draws, notifying winners, and managing prize delivery.